OxAI-Safety-Hub/al-llm-experiments/scripts/tapt/README.md

 - `--num-epochs` : The number of epochs to use in the train loop. ***Default=3***

+- `--use-balanced-dataset` : Whether to use a training dataset which has been modified so that the classes are balanced.

 - `--seed` : The seed to use for this process. ***Default=327532***